Start a Charter School

 Applicants intending to apply as nonprofit corporations exempt from taxation under Section 501(c)(3) of the Internal Revenue Code MUST have tax exempt status established and the determination letters from the Internal Revenue Service included in the application submissions.
 A 501(c)(3) determination letter must be submitted with the application in order for the application to be found complete.

-TCSA recommends the following steps for applicants looking forward and intending to submit a Generation 19 Charter School Application likely due late February, 2014:
+TCSA recommends the following steps for applicants looking forward and intending to submit a Generation 19 Charter School Application, which is due on or before Thursday, March 27, 2014:

 - Potential applicants should start reviewing the

 This will get you familiar with the requirements for obtaining and